I visit the corpse

 And no, I did not work on this remodel.

-I also served as a Gallery Educator for the Museum after it opened under Anita Getzler.
+I later served as a Gallery Educator for the Guggenheim Museum after it opened under Anita Getzler.